 Laptop Agreement: Every student in grades 6-12 must complete and return the laptop agreement form.
-Students in grades 9-12 will not be allowed to take their laptop home until the form is returned.
+Students in grades 6 – 8 will not be allowed to take their laptops home.
+Students in grades 9 – 12 will not be allowed to take their laptops home until the form is returned.

-Computer Usage: In the student handbook you will find an acceptable use for computer, Internet and electronic mail.
-EVERY student in grades K-5 and their parent/guardian MUST read this policy found on the school web page and sign the sheet enclosed in this packet stating you understand and will follow the acceptable use policy.
+Computer Usage: The student handbook has acceptable use for computers, the Internet, and electronic mail.
+EVERY student in grades K-8 and their parent/guardian MUST read this policy found on the school web page and sign the sheet enclosed in this packet stating you understand and will follow the acceptable use policy.

 If you have any questions, please call the school at 387-5161.